Chatterino/chatterino2/BUILDING_ON_LINUX.md

 # Linux

-Note on Qt version compatibility: If you are installing Qt from a package manager, please ensure the version you are installing is at least **Qt 5.15 or newer**.
+For all dependencies below we use Qt6.
+Our minimum supported version is Qt5.15, but you are on your own.

 ## Install dependencies

-### Ubuntu 20.04
+### Ubuntu

-_Most likely works the same for other Debian-like distros._
+Building on Ubuntu requires Docker.
+Use https://github.com/Chatterino/docker/pkgs/container/chatterino2-build-ubuntu-20.04 as your base if youre on Ubuntu 20.04, or https://github.com/Chatterino/docker/pkgs/container/chatterino2-build-ubuntu-22.04 if you're on Ubuntu 22.04.
+The built binary should be exportable from the final image & able to run on your system assuming you perform a static build.
+See our build.yml github workflow file.

+### Debian 12 (bookworm) or later

-Install all the dependencies using `sudo apt install qttools5-dev qt5-image-formats-plugins libqt5svg5-dev libboost-dev libssl-dev libboost-system-dev libboost-filesystem-dev cmake g++ libsecret-1-dev`
+Install all the dependencies using `sudo apt install qt6-base-dev qt6-5compat-dev qt6-svg-dev qt6-image-formats-plugins libboost1.81-dev libssl-dev cmake g++ git`

 ### Arch Linux

-Install all the dependencies using `sudo pacman -S --needed qt6-base qt6-tools boost-libs openssl qt6-imageformats qtkeychain-qt6 qt6-5compat qt6-svg boost rapidjson pkgconf openssl cmake`
+Install all the dependencies using `sudo pacman -S --needed qt6-base qt6-tools boost-libs openssl qt6-imageformats qt6-5compat qt6-svg boost rapidjson pkgconf openssl cmake`

 Alternatively you can use the [chatterino2-git](https://aur.archlinux.org/packages/chatterino2-git/) package to build and install Chatterino for you.

-### Fedora 28 and above
+### Fedora 39 and above

 _Most likely works the same for other Red Hat-like distros.
 Substitute `dnf` with `yum`._

-Install all the dependencies using `sudo dnf install qt5-qtbase-devel qt5-qtimageformats qt5-qtsvg-devel qt5-linguist libsecret-devel openssl-devel boost-devel cmake`
+Install all the dependencies using `sudo dnf install qt6-qtbase-devel qt6-qtimageformats qt6-qtsvg-devel qt6-qt5compat-devel g++ git openssl-devel boost-devel cmake`

 ### NixOS 18.09+

-Enter the development environment with all the dependencies: `nix-shell -p openssl boost qt5.full pkg-config cmake`
+Enter the development environment with all the dependencies: `nix-shell -p openssl boost qt6.full pkg-config cmake`

 ## Compile